eugeneuk/code-timer/README.md

 // Starts and stops recording the request.
-// Between those thow methods call, all rest methods should be called.
+// Between those two methods call, all rest methods should be called.
 $timer->begin();
 $timer->end();